-In Volume 1, the Authority summarises the views of its consultants and recommends that in relation to distribution systems fixed operating costs in be allocated to medium and high priority customers using current WAEs.
-The Authority also recommends that for distribution systems insurance premiums are also allocated on the basis of nominal WAEs.
+In the Draft Report, the Authority summarised the views of its consultants and recommended that in relation to distribution systems fixed operating costs in be allocated to medium and high priority customers using current WAEs.
+The Authority also recommended that for distribution systems insurance premiums are also allocated on the basis of nominal WAEs.
 Variable costs should be allocated to medium and high priority WAE on the basis of water use.